se4ai/se4ai.github.io/index.md

     - For example,
 [Majumder et al.](majumder-2018) used k-means clustering to divide up a complex text mining problem, then apply optimizers within each cluster.
 They report that this method speeds up their processing by up to three orders of magnitude.

-Looking over this list, one thing is clear:
+Since
- AI tools
+AI tools offer us more
-offer a rich tapestry of tools that software engineers can weave together to achieve a variety of goals.
-That means that our our tools can offer us more choices.
-Which means, in turn, that  they are also offer us more ethical choices.
+choices,
+they also offer us more ethical choices.

-Better yet, not only does AI give us more choices, it also gives us methods for automatically find what we want within a very large space of choices.
-That is (and this is the main point of this book):
+Better yet, AI also gives us methods for automatically tracking down  what we want within a very large space of choices.
+That is, once we tell AI that we want our systems to achieve ethical goals then:

-- <em> AI lets us be more ethical than ever before.</em>
+- <em> AI tools lets us be more ethical than ever before.</em>

 Please enjoy this book.
 If you are teaching this material at